Integrative-Transcriptomics/inPHAP/README.md

 We are welcoming any pull requests / tickets to improve the tool and method at any given time.
 Feel free to contact us!

-Current maintainer: Alexander Peltzer< alexander DOT peltzer AT uni-tuebingen DOT de>
+Current maintainer: Kay Nieselt< kay DOT nieselt AT uni-tuebingen DOT de>